 Postgraduate courses are made to do retrospective study analyzing the effect of radiation therapy and prognostic factors, and to do planning of the prospective study based on the result of the retrospective study.

-Estimated overall based on the participation situation to the lectures and the practices and the study contents.
+Estimated overall based on the participation situation to the practices and the study contents.

 Understand the base of radiation biology and physics.